arangodb/docs/site/content/programs-tools/arangodb-starter/programs-starter-architecture.md

-The state of the cluster (of Starters) is stored in a configuration file called `setup.json` in the data directory of every Starter and the ArangoDB Agency is used to elect a master among all Starters.
+The state of the cluster (of Starters) is stored in a configuration file called `setup.json` in the data directory of every Starter and the ArangoDB The Agency is used to elect a leader (also called _master_) among all Starters.

-The master Starter is responsible for maintaining the list of all Starters involved in the cluster and their addresses.
-The slave Starters (all Starters except the elected master) fetch this list from the master Starter on regular basis and store it to its own `setup.json` config file.
+The leader Starter is responsible for maintaining the list of all Starters involved in the cluster and their addresses.
+The follower Starters (all Starters except the elected leader) fetch this list from the leader Starter on regular basis and store it to its own `setup.json` config file.

 Note: The `setup.json` config file MUST NOT be edited manually.